abrar-aslam1/wedding-vendor-chronicles/README-user-portal.md

 - Allows users to mark events as completed
 - Supports filtering events by status (all, upcoming, completed)
 - Enables users to add, edit, and delete timeline events
+- Features an interactive timeline wizard that:
+  - Guides users through a step-by-step process to create a personalized timeline
+  - Collects wedding date, size, venue type, and vendor preferences
+  - Automatically generates a customized timeline based on user inputs
+  - Allows users to review and customize generated events before adding to their timeline
+  - Provides educational content about wedding planning best practices

 ## Technical Implementation